alichry/laminas-authorization/README.md

 your methods to indicate authorization policies.

 ## Defining method policy using annotations
-On top of your controller's method, you can define `@Authorization` annotations,
+On top of your controller's method or class docblock, you can define `@Authorization` annotations,
 indicating:

 - The target link name.